Trialgamer/Trialgamer/README.md

     - My contact📱: Disocrd servers for roblox games and of course the Muffin Group discord!

-    - Projects📓:  - yet-to-be-named-game: A simple 2d game in pygame.
+    - Projects📓:  - yet-to-be-named-game: A simple 2d game in pygame from the MuffinGroup

                    - Aid-app: A medical advice KI

                    - Risiko: A strategic game for everyone

+                   - Factorization: From the MuffinGroup

     - Used Codespace💻: Visual Studio Code